Pisot–Vijayaraghavan number: Powers of PV-numbers

 Higher powers give correspondingly better rational approximations.

 This property stems from the fact that for each n, the sum of nth powers of an algebraic integer x and its conjugates is exactly an integer; this follows from an application of Newton's identities.
 When x is a Pisot number, the nth powers of the other conjugates tend to 0 as n tends to infinity.
 Since the sum is an integer, the distance from xn to the nearest integer tends to 0 at an exponential rate.

 Small Pisot numbers

 All Pisot numbers that do not exceed the golden ratio φ have been determined by Dufresnoy and Pisot.
-The table below lists ten smallest Pisot numbers in the increasing order.
+The table below lists ten smallest Pisot numbers in increasing order.

 Since these PV numbers are less than 2, they are all units: their minimal polynomials end in 1 or −1.